-Myopia, or nearsightedness, is a type of refractive error that causes blurry vision when viewing at a distance.
-In order to see clearly, the light entering the eye needs to be focused on the retina at the back of the eye.
-In eyes that develop progressive myopia, the eyeball grows too long and light no longer focuses on the retina.
-Myopia is a common condition that affects approximately 30% of Canadians, and is more common in those with Asian ethnicity.
-The number of myopia cases is rapidly increasing with earlier ages of onset and faster progression rates.
+Myopia is a common condition that affects approximately 30% of Canadians, and is more common in those with East Asian ethnicity.
+The number of myopia cases is rapidly increasing worldwide with earlier ages of onset and faster progression rates.
+It is predicted that by 2050, almost 60% of the global population will have myopia.
 Myopia is an eye focusing disorder, not an eye disease, and is believed to result from a combination of genetic and environmental factors.

 Those with myopia have a higher risk of developing certain retinal diseases and disorders.
-The retina is a wallpaper-like layer that covers the inner part of the eyes and consists of visual cells.
-High levels of myopia occur when the eyeball is elongated, causing structures inside of the eye, including the retina, to be stretched.
-As such, those with high myopia are more susceptible to developing retinal conditions.
-Some of these retinal conditions can be serious and may cause reduction or loss of vision.
+High levels of myopia occur when the eyeball is elongated with increased axial length, causing stretching of the structures inside the eye including the retina.
+As such, those with high myopia are more susceptible to developing conditions such as glaucoma, cataracts, macular degeneration, retinal detachments, and other retinal conditions.
+Some of these eye conditions can be serious and may cause reduction or loss of vision.

 We can help!
 Contact us today for more information about your child’s myopia and our myopia control treatment options!